krishanthisera/CKS-Challenges/challenge-01.md

 ## Services

-Here, there are two services to expose the `alpha-xyz` deployment
+There are two services to be associated with `alpha-xyz` deployment

 1. A NodePort service
-2. A ClusterIP service name `alpha-svc`
+2. A ClusterIP service (`alpha-svc`)

 ```shell
 # ClusterIP Service